-Within the concept phase of the Medical Informatics Funding Scheme of the Federal Ministry of Education and Research (BMBF), the three university hospitals Aachen, Jena, and Leipzig are funded.
-Their aim within the scope of SMITH is the development of an innovative structure for cross-institutional connectivity and exchange of healthcare and research data between sites and beyond the consortium.
+Within the concept phase of the Medical Informatics Funding Scheme of the Federal Ministry of Education and Research (BMBF), the university hospitals in Aachen, Jena, Leipzig, Hamburg, Bonn, Essen and Halle are involved and funded.
+Their aim within the scope of SMITH is the development of an innovative structure for cross-institutional linking and exchange of healthcare and research data between sites and beyond.

-During the project, the IT infrastructure at all three sites will be advanced and harmonized, to enable data exchange between information systems for healthcare and for research.
-To meet this objective data integration centers will be established to support structured medical and study documentations in clinical and research IT, store data and documents in internationally standardized formats (HL7 CDA, HL7 FHIR, etc.) for curation and analysis, and to exchange these by means of internationally standardized communication and security procedures (IHE).
+During the project, the IT infrastructure at all sites will be developed to enable data exchange between information systems for healthcare and for research.
+To meet this objective, data integration centers will be established to support structured medical and study documentation in clinical and research IT, to store data and documents in internationally standardized formats (HL7 CDA, HL7 FHIR, etc.) for curation and analysis, and to exchange these by means of internationally standardized communication and security procedures (IHE).

-Three use cases (antibiotic stewardship, algorithmic surveillance of intensive care patients, and a phenotyping platform) will serve as demonstrators for the data exchange, the functional capability and effectiveness of the data integration centers.
+Three use cases (antibiotic stewardship, algorithmic surveillance of intensive care patients, and a phenotyping platform) will serve as practical demonstrations of the data exchange and will test the functional capabilities and effectiveness of the data integration centers.

-To strengthen Medical Informatics in training and continuing education, all three sites will establish new professorships and have developed an extensive, structured program of study courses.
+To strengthen data integration in training and continuing education, new professorships and the development of an extensive and structured program of study courses will be established.

-Based on our cooperation regarding documentation, data storage, data exchange and the technical implementation of the data integration centers, as well as on the basis of our joint education efforts, SMITH will sustainably strengthen clinical research and patient care in Germany.
+Based on our cooperation in documentation, data storage, data exchange and the technical implementation of the data integration centers, and due to our joint education efforts, SMITH will sustainably strengthen clinical research and patient care in Germany.